Kenmac589/Kenmac589/README.md

 - [Neovim](https://github.com/neovim/neovim) Vim-fork focused on extensibility and usability.
 - [Tmux](https://github.com/tmux/tmux) a terminal multiplexer I use to manage windows.
 - [fzf](https://github.com/junegunn/fzf) a command line fuzzy finder.
+I use it in conjuction with tmux, neovim and rga.
+- [rga](https://github.com/phiresky/ripgrep-all) is [ripgrep](https://github.com/BurntSushi/ripgrep) for most commonly used filetypes.
+I use it in conjunction with [fzf](https://github.com/junegunn/fzf) to search all document in my directory for key words when doing research.

 <b><i>Let's connect!
 Find me on the web.</i></b>

 [<img height="30" src="https://img.shields.io/badge/twitter-%231DA1F2.svg?&style=for-the-badge&logo=twitter&logoColor=white" />][twitter]